 - Jose Alonso, Cuba 1968, you can find out more about Jose on the discovery centre website

-- Mai Ho, Vietnam, 1981 you can find out more about Mai on collections online and Hear Her Voice
+- Mai Ho, Vietnam, 1981 you can find out more about Mai on collections online

 - Masumi Hiraga-Jackson, Japan, 1985 you can find out more about Masumi on the discovery centre website and collections online